niwa99/Tower-Defense/documents/UCS/UCS-Sell_Towers/UCS-Sell_Towers.md

 # 1 Use-Case Name: Upgrade Towers

 ## 1.1 Brief Description
 Every built tower can be sold.
+When selling a tower, the following steps happen:
+- the tower disappears
-When selling a tower this tower disappears, the field is changes to "free" and some of the tower costs are refund
+- the field changes to a "free"-field
+- some of the tower costs are refund

 # 2 Flow of Events
 ## 2.1 Basic Flow